How Much Does Blown-In Insulation Installation Cost in 2025?

 New Construction vs. Replacement

-With new blown-in insulation, you've got labor and material costs to cover that you or your pro can estimate on a square-foot basis.
+With new blown-in insulation, you've got labor and material costs to cover based on square footage.
 Replacing insulation can be different because you're unlikely to spray vast areas with no insulation.
-Instead, you’re likely fill gaps and cracks, which will take less time and require fewer materials.
+Instead, you’re likely to fill gaps and cracks, which will take less time and require fewer materials.

 When installed properly, blown-in insulation is rated to last between 60 and 80 years.